-The same people in Croatia who will tell you that you look fat and gained 10 pounds are also the same people you can call when you need help.
+The people in Croatia who will tell you that you look fat and gained 10 pounds are the same people you can call when you need help.
 And you will need it.

-Be warned that the Croatians are brutally honest – some too much so for my taste – but for the most part, you have to just roll with it.
+Be warned that the Croatians are brutally honest – some too much so for my taste – but you have to roll with it for the most part.
 It will be worth it; my Croatian friends are worth their weight in gold – I treasure them dearly.

 It is also the case that people can be such bullshitters.
-The plumber will tell you he will be at your house at 7 am, and by 10 am, (if you are extra lucky), and you are into your second cup of coffee, he will knock on the door like nothing happened.
-Either that, or he will show up, and have forgotten his tool, and say that he will be back tomorrow – which can quickly turn into a week.
+The plumber will tell you he will be at your house at 7 am, and by 10 am (if you are extra lucky), and you are into your second cup of coffee, he will knock on the door as if nothing happened.
+Either that or he will show up and have forgotten his tool and say he will be back tomorrow – which can quickly turn into a week.
 True story.

 It’s always who you know.
 So network.
-You will have to ask a lot of people for references and help along the way.
+You will have to ask many people for references and help along the way.
 We never networked at the start; it seemed so fake.
 But now I realize, here in Croatia, that old saying rings true, it is not what you know – but who.
-Don’t fight it, just go with it.
+Don’t fight it; go with it.

-You will have to do a lot of rubbish admin types jobs, just like you would any place in the world.
+You will have to do many rubbish admin types of jobs, just like any place in the world.
 But here, things are beyond disorganized.

 While at government offices (and doctors), be warned.
-There are these breaks known as ‘pauza.’
-Its when the whole place goes on a lunch break, and you just have to wait the 30 mins till they come back.
-Do your homework, find out when they are and avoid them like the plague.
+These breaks are known as ‘pauza.’
+It’s when the whole place goes on a lunch break, and you have to wait 30 mins till they come back.
+Please do your homework, find out when they are, and avoid them like the plague.

-If your request is out of the ordinary, or you need extra help, or the staff member is having a bad day, you’ll probably end up leaving in a bad mood and with nothing accomplished.
-I always now assume that I cant complete a task, and then if I do it’s a win.
-But, usually, when I do not, I take myself to a cafe and shake it off, and try again in a few days.
+If your request is out of the ordinary, you need extra help, or the staff member is having a bad day, you’ll probably end up leaving in a bad mood and with nothing accomplished.
+I always now assume that I can’t complete a task, and then if I do, it’s a win.
+But, usually, when I do not, I take myself to a cafe, shake it off, and try again in a few days.

 Racism in Croatia.
 I do not have any firsthand experience with it.
-I never confirm, nor deny racism rumors in Croatia on my blog, social media or in any form.
+I never confirm or deny racism rumors in Croatia on my blog, social media, or any other form.
 And I do not plan to start now.
-That said if you want to read a post which covers both sides of the topic I suggest you start here.
+If you want to read a post covering both sides of the topic, I suggest you start here.